4.7/5 (9)

 Day 1: Arrival in Clifden

-Warm welcome and a chance to settle in.
-You will be given your route notes and general information and your bikes and equipment will be delivered to your accommodation.
-One of our representatives will meet you on either the afternoon of your arrival or the following morning at your first night's accommodation to answer all your questions and go through your routes together.
+Arrive in Clifden for a warm welcome and a chance to settle in.
+You'll be given your route notes and general information, and your bikes and equipment will be delivered to the accommodation.
+A tour representative will meet you either on the afternoon of your arrival or in the following morning at your first night's accommodation - they'll be at your service for any questions or to go through the routes together.

-Clifden is a small, colorful town, also often labeled the "Capital of Connemara."
-There are many restaurants where you can choose a lovely evening meal and a great selection of traditional pubs where often you will find Irish music.
+Clifden is a small, colorful town often labeled the 'Capital of Connemara'.
+There are many restaurants where you can settle down for a delicious evening meal, and a great selection of traditional pubs where you can tap your feet to tuneful Irish music.

 Day 2: Clifden – Renvyle (22-28 miles/35-45 km)

-After a hearty breakfast, you will set off along the Sky Road, if you opt for the longer option (45 km), it offers fabulous views of the Atlantic Ocean and its islands.
-Traveling quiet back roads, you will pass through the quaint fishing village of Cleggan and on to Letterfrack, home of the Connemara National Park.
+After a hearty breakfast, you'll set off along the stunning Sky Road (if you opt for today's longer 45 km route).
+The Sky Road offers fabulous views of the Atlantic Ocean and its gorgeous green islands.
+Traveling along quiet backroads, you'll pass through the quaint fishing village of Cleggan and then Letterfrack, home of the wonderful Connemara National Park.

-Then your journey will take you to the Renvyle Peninsula which is steeped in history and archaeological sites and is renowned for its pristine sandy beaches and spectacular vistas of the Twelve Ben mountain range.
+Ride onwards to the Renvyle Peninsula, steeped in history and dotted with archeological sites.
+Renowned for its pristine sandy beaches, Renvyle also boasts spectacular vistas of the Twelve Ben Mountain Range.

 Day 3: Renvyle – Leenane (20 miles/26 km)

-Leave Renvyle after a hearty breakfast.
-You will set off, passing through Tullycross with its many thatched cottages and meander along the coast passing perfect beaches to the small village of Leenane, situated at the head of Ireland's only fjord.
+Riding away from Renvyle, you'll pass through Tullycross, with its many gorgeous thatched cottages, and meander along the coast.
+You'll pedal past perfect beaches towards the small village of Leenane, situated at the head of Ireland's only fjord.

-You will have the option to visit one of Ireland's top visitor attractions, Kylemore Abbey & Gardens.
-This gothic fairytale lakeside castle lodged in a wooded hillside is the site of one of Ireland's finest gardens.
-The six-acre Victorian walled garden at Kylemore was created by Mitchell Henry along with the building of Kylemore Castle in 1867.
-It has won the prestigious Europa Nostra Award for Gardens.
-Tonight you will be staying in welcoming accommodation overlooking spectacular Lough Inagh.
+After breakfast, you'll continue your journey away from the coast, riding back towards the mountains on a road surrounded by lakes, moorlands, and the stunning Inagh Valley.
+Today you'll have the option to visit one of Ireland's top visitor attractions - Kylemore Abbey & Gardens.
+This gothic fairytale castle (1867), lodged in a wooded hillside and graced by a lovely lake, is the site of one of Ireland's finest gardens - the 6-acre Victorian walled garden designed by Mitchell Henry.
+It has even won the prestigious Europa Nostra Award for Gardens!

 Day 6: Roundstone – Clifden (15 miles/24 km)

-Well-fed and well-rested, you will begin your day with a gentle cycle along Mannin Bay.
-With its coralline beach and glorious turquoise bay, it is a paradise for the beachcomber.
-This route brings you past Ballyconneely, or can be made shorter by taking the Bogroad.
-Roundstone bog is unique in that it is an unspoiled area of bogscape with rare acid-loving plants.
+Well-fed and well-rested, you'll begin your day with a gentle cycle along mesmerizing Mannin Bay.
+With its blissful coralline beach and tantalizing turquoise bay, Mannin is a beach-lover's paradise.
+Your scenic route will bring you past Ballyconneely, or can be made shorter by taking the 'bog road' - Roundstone Bog is a uniquely unspoiled area of bogscape with rare, acid-loving plantlife.

 Day 7: Departure